 An injured individual is entitled to monetary compensation for a catastrophic injury for various reasons:

 Catastrophic injuries can occur in a variety of ways and in around the Philadelphia area.
-At the Weitz Firm, we have extensive experience helping clients who have been injured in a variety of ways, including the following:
+At The Weitz Firm, LLC, we have extensive experience helping clients who have been injured in a variety of ways, including the following: